ovcharski/playwright-e2e/README.md

 - API Testing?
 Playwright is not the most comprehensive tool for API testing but it is possible ([API testing](https://playwright.dev/docs/test-api-testing))
 - Performance testing?
 Playwright is not designed for performance testing, but may be there are some variants.
 To be ivestigated.

-A repo with Postman collection for API testing of the same website is available at [ovcharski/postman-wp](https://github.com/microsoft/playwright).
+A repo with Postman collection for API testing of the same website is available at [ovcharski/postman-wp](https://github.com/ovcharski/postman-wp).
 The repo is just for an idea for combination of Playwright UI and Postman API testing in a one whole package.

 # Checklist

-A checklist showing what is the status of the framework
+A checklist showing what is the status of the test suite

 |  Task    | Status |
 |   :---   | :---:  |